 - Lost Wages: Any lost wages will increase the value of a claim.

-- Loss wages can occur from either the severe injuries or the medical treatment required, under the Florida PIP law, PIP will reimburse you for 60% of your loss wages.
+- Lost wages can occur from either the severe injuries or the medical treatment required, under the Florida PIP law, PIP will reimburse you for 60% of your lost wages.
 To recover the other 40%, you and your attorney will have to include it in the demand sent to the at-fault insurance.

 - Loss of Future Earnings or Future Medical Expenses: These damages can have a huge impact on the value of your settlement.

 - In some cases, because of the severity of the injuries they incurred, clients will have to continue treating after their case is settled; or even worse may not be able to continue their career or have to pursue another career.
 In these cases, Brooks Law Group includes the future expenses into your demand to the at-fault insurance – you should not be responsible for these expenses.